 #28) CASE HISTORY: MARKED IMPROVEMENT IN SCLERODERMA WITH TREATMENT OF VITAMIN D DEFICIENCY

 Kathy is a lady who was diagnosed with scleroderma in January, 2005 at the age of 45.
 Her initial illness was very serious; she was in acute renal failure as a result of it, and was on hemodialysis for months.
 She has been under the care of a rheumatologist and is on multiple medications including prednisone from early on.
-The first several years, in addition to her acute renal failure, she lost several fingers of her right hand, a characteristic manifestation of scleroderma.
+The first several years, in addition to her acute renal failure, she lost the fingers of her right hand, a characteristic manifestation of scleroderma.
 She also suffered from severe chronic fatigue.

 Scleroderma is a rare disease and I have seen only a small number of patients with the condition during my career.
 However I know it is thought to be a disease caused by the production of abnormal antibodies.
 I also knew that studies had been done previously that showed that scleroderma is associated with very low vitamin D levels.
 This was not a surprise when I learned this, since scleroderma is a connective tissue diseases like rheumatoid arthritis, systemic lupus, and Sjogren’s syndrome also shown to be associated with very low vitamin D levels, lower than the general healthy population; and in some cases medical research studies showed an improvement of symptoms with these illnesses with the treatment of vitamin D deficiencies.